go-macaron/macaron/docs/en-US/README.md

 Routes are matched in the order they are defined.
 The first route that matches the request is invoked.

+if you want to use suburl without having a huge group indent, use `m.SetURLPrefix(suburl)`.

 Route patterns may include named parameters, accessible via the [*Context.Params](https://gowalker.org/github.com/Unknwon/macaron#Context_Params):

 ```go